illinois-cs241/illinois-cs241.github.io/_docs/shell.md

 **Note**: don't worry if you don't use all of the functions in `format.h`, but you should use them whenever their documented purpose matches the situation.

+### Flush Before Forking

+Ensure that you `fflush` all input and output file handles before forking.
+See [section 2.5.1 of the Open Group Base Specifications](https://pubs.opengroup.org/onlinepubs/9699919799/functions/V2_chap02.html#tag_15_05) for more information on why this is necessary.

 ## Overview and To-Dos

 The shell is responsible for providing a command line for users to execute programs or scripts.
 You should be very familiar with `bash` by now, which will be the basis for your own shell.
 This is a 2 week MP, and the features you will need to implement are as follows: